sfwa/TRICAL/README.md

 norm.

-The calibration parameters used are a 3-vector representing the estimated bias, and a 3x3 symmetric matrix representing the estimated scale error.
+The calibration parameters used are a 3-vector representing the estimated bias, and a 3x3 matrix representing the estimated scale factor error.

-These parameters allow a magnetometer to be corrected for hard and soft iron distortion, sensor bias, sensor scale error, and sensor non-orthogonality.
-An accelerometer can be corrected for bias, scale error and non-orthogonality.
+These parameters allow a magnetometer to be corrected for hard and soft iron distortion, sensor bias, sensor scale error, sensor non-orthogonality, and misalignement of the sensor relative to the field (or, for that matter, misalignment of the actual field relative to the WMM prediction).
+An accelerometer can be corrected for bias, scale error, non-orthogonality, and misalignment.

 ## Usage